What is Dialectic Behavior Therapy or DBT?

-This component of the DBT treatmentlooks to understand and make clear that the origin of the problematic behaviorsis the coping mechanism to certain situations or are attempts to resolve an issue.
-These behaviors maydelivershort-term relief;however, they often are not effective in the long-run.
+This component of the DBT treatment looks to understand and make clear that the origin of the problematic behaviors is the coping mechanism for specific situations or attempt to resolve an issue.
+These behaviors may deliver short-term relief; however, they often are not effective in the long run.

-The basic assumption in DBT trainings is that the individuals are doing their best under the given circumstances and that they need to additionally learn new behaviors in thepertinent contexts to enhance their situation handling capabilities.
+The basic assumption in DBT training is that the individuals are doing their best under the given circumstances and need to learn new behaviors in the proper contexts to enhance their situation handling capabilities.

-Four essential strategies taught in DBT at our center in Orange County, California, are:
+Four essential strategies taught in Dialectic Behavioral Therapy in Huntington Beach at our center in Orange County, California, are:

-This component ensures the application of the learned skills in the everyday experiences which understandably have bouts of difficult situations.
-Clients have access to clinicians in between sessions to receive in-the-moment help at their peak distress times.
+This component ensures the application of the learned skills in everyday experiences, which understandably have bouts of difficult situations.
+Clients have access to clinicians between sessions to receive in-the-moment help at their peak distress times.